Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_lootgoblin_radar_enabled                0       // Whether the radar ping for the loot goblin should be enabled or not ttt_lootgoblin_radar_timer                  15      // How often (in seconds) the radar ping for the loot goblin should update ttt_lootgoblin_radar_delay                  15      // How delayed (in seconds) the radar ping for the loot goblin should be ttt_lootgoblin_radar_beep_sound_override    0       // Forces all players to have the loot goblin radar sound on/off, 0 - let user decide, 1 - force on, 2 - force off ttt_lootgoblin_active_display               1       // Whether to show the loot goblin's information over their head and on the scoreboard once they are activated ttt_lootgoblin_drop_timer                   0       // How often (in seconds) the loot goblin should drop a piece of loot behind them
+ttt_lootgoblin_radar_enabled                0       // Whether the radar ping for the loot goblin should be enabled or not ttt_lootgoblin_radar_timer                  15      // How often (in seconds) the radar ping for the loot goblin should update ttt_lootgoblin_radar_delay                  15      // How delayed (in seconds) the radar ping for the loot goblin should be ttt_lootgoblin_radar_beep_sound_override    0       // Forces all players to have the loot goblin radar sound on/off, 0 - Let user decide, 1 - Force on, 2 - Force off ttt_lootgoblin_active_display               1       // Whether to show the loot goblin's information over their head and on the scoreboard once they are activated ttt_lootgoblin_drop_timer                   0       // How often (in seconds) the loot goblin should drop a piece of loot behind them